amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 ## What it solves

-You might think that the reactive behavior described in the introduction seems similar to the Publish/Subscribe pattern we described in [chapter 5](publish-subscribe-buildingblock.md).
+You might think that the reactive behavior described in the introduction seems similar to the Publish/Subscribe pattern we described in the [Publish/Subscribe section](publish-subscribe-buildingblock.md) in this chapter.
 Although there are similarities, there are also some significant differences between the two.

 Resource bindings offer a way to connect to different inputs and outputs without using any specific library or SDK in your application code.
 They also support more message sources and targets than the Publish/Subscribe building block (that primarily focuses on message brokers).
 For instance, an input binding exists for triggering an application when a tweet with a certain term in the text is published on Twitter.
 Also an output binding exists for sending an SMS using Twilio.
 Finally, an application can switch between bindings at runtime without any code changes, which is much harder to do with the Publish/Subscribe building block [TODO:CHALLENGE!!!].